yassato/RegressionFDS/README.md

 A folder including R source codes and input files for pilot tests using <i>Arabidopsis</i>.

 - pheno_branchNum.csv
-CSV file including a list of accessions and phenotype data on the branch numbers.
+CSV file including a list of accessions branch number data on <i>Arabidopsis thaliana</i>.